confluentinc/ksql/docs/how-to-guides/query-structured-data.md

 );
 ```

-Insert some events into `s2`.
+Insert some rows into `s2`.
 You can represent a struct literal by using the `STRUCT` constructor, which takes a variable number of key/value arguments.

 ```sql
 INSERT INTO s2 (